petrstepanov/roopositron/README.md

 In order to implement a custom fitting model you would need some basic object-oriented C++ knowledge.

-1. Extend a base `RooAbsPdf` class to define the reate a `CustomModel.cpp`
+1. Extend a base `RooAbsPdf` class to define the model parameters and equation.
+Create your `CustomModel.cpp` and `CustomModel.h` files in ./src/roofit/pdfs/